 Globally, Lowe's is a participant in WWF's Forests Forward and Climate Business Network.
-In Canada, Lowe's supports WWF-Canada's research and analysis to determine where restoration would offer the greatest benefits for nature, climate and people as well as on-the-ground restoration initiatives.
+In Canada, Lowe's supports WWF-Canada's work to support Indigenous-led forest restoration in areas that have been impacted by wildfire, with benefits for nature, climate and communities.